 A pioneer of e-commerce, eBay is an online marketplace that allows people and businesses to sell directly through its online auction platform.
 Founded in 1995, eBay has expanded to more than 20 countries, organizing the sale of products ranging from cars and vehicles to electronics and fashion, home and garden to sports and toys, and even business and industrial products.

 Founded in the US in 1994, Amazon started as an online bookstore that later diversified to products including media, electronics, apparel, furniture, food, toys, and jewelry.
 Having expanded to many countries, including the UK, Amazon has become the uncontested global leader of e-commerce with the world’s largest sales and profits.
 It develops further into brick-and-mortar retail with the acquisition of Whole Foods Market, as well as in publishing, electronics, cloud computing, video streaming, and a number of other businesses.

 Website: amazon.com – Estimated monthly traffic: 2.449 Billion visits

 Top e-commerce websites in the United States compared by monthly traffic

-The estimated monthly traffic from the top 10 e-commerce platforms previously listed demonstrate the clear lead of Amazon and the firm second place of eBay, respectively above 2 billion and 740 million visits per month.
+The estimated monthly traffic from the top 10 e-commerce platforms previously listed demonstrates the clear lead of Amazon and the firm second place of eBay, respectively at 2.45 billion and 885 million visits per month.
 Their followers are well established in volumes of seventy to a few hundred million visits per month.

 Top brands conducting business through e-commerce in the United States